navikt/altinnkanal-2/README.md

 # Altinnkanal 2

-This is the repository for the new Altinnkanal using Spring Boot and Kafka (Confluent Platform), aiming for deployment on NAIS.
+Repository for Altinnkanal 2.
+Application written in Kotlin to handle routing of messages from Altinn from a webservice endpoint to internal systems using Kafka.

-## Prerequisites
+## Technologies & Tools

+* Kotlin 1.2.21
+* Kafka 1.0.0
+* CXF 3.2.0
-* Java 1.8
+* Jetty 9.4.8
-* Maven 3.3+
+* Gradle

 For deployment:
 * Docker (tested on 17.03.1-ce)